 And restorations can even improve your overall appearance.
 Combining dental implants with FOY ® Dentures allows us to dramatically rejuvenate your facial appearance, reducing jowls, folds, and facial wrinkles in the lower third of the face.

 Of course, technology is only as good as the dentist who uses it.
 Although many dentists may employ some of the same technologies, they don’t achieve the same results.

 We invite you to consider the quality of results in our Smile Gallery, then schedule a consultation to see more of our great results.
 We can then plan your own dental implant procedure to ensure you get beyond exceptional results.

-For more information about dental implants in Savannah, GA, please call (912) 234-8282 today for an appointment at Beyond Exceptional Dentistry.
+For more information about dental implants in Savannah, GA, please call (912) 234-8282 today for an appointment at Durham for Beyond Exceptional Dentistry.